hashicorp/vagrant/docs/getting-started/packaging.md

 Run the following code to package the environment up:

 {% highlight bash %}
-$ vagrant package --include Vagrantfile
+$ vagrant package --vagrantfile Vagrantfile.pkg
 {% endhighlight %}

 `vagrant package` takes the virtual environment from the current project